mebeim/aoc/2021/README.md

 n_set = sum(((n >> 3) & 1) for n in nums)
 ```

-If we want to know the most common bit set now we can just compare the `n_set`
+If we want to know the most common bit set at a given position we can now just
-with the length of `nums`.
-We'll consider `1` to be most common in case of a
+compare the `n_set` with the length of `nums`.
+We'll consider `1` to be most
-tie.
+common in case of a tie.

 ```python
 def most_common_bit(nums, shift):